A sales funnel helps you follow your customer journey from discovery and consideration all the way to purchase.

 Average order value is a necessary metric to help you see how valuable each customer is.
 If your AOV is small, consider expanding your target audience to find customers who are willing to spend more.

 Promotions, product bundles, cross-sells and upsells can be used to increase AOV.
-While AOV helps you understand the value of each customer for a single purchase, you should also look at the lifetime value of customers to know how much a single individual can spend over their entire relationship with you.
+While AOV helps you understand the value of each customer for a single purchase, you should also look at the entire lifetime value of customers..

 Optimizing a sales funnel might take time, but it’s your best bet in a competitive marketplace.